dusktrades/ftx-cli/docs/topics/trading/order-pricing.md

 Order(s) will be placed at a single limit price relative to a dynamic price, according to the current market state.

-Hooks are recalculated before each individual order if the order is timed so that live data does not become stale.
+Price hooks are recalculated before each individual order if the order is timed, so that live price data does not become stale.

 | Choice   | Aliases | Description                    |
 | -------- | ------- | ------------------------------ |